unnecessarylibraries/ImDragonsAPI/README.md

 # ImDragonsAPI
-A Open API created by Unnecessary Libraries that allows for a massive collection of Data regarding the band "Imagine Dragons".
+An OpenAPI created by Unnecessary Libraries that allows for indexing of a massive collection of Data regarding the band "Imagine Dragons".

+# Background
+ImDragonAPI was created on Apr 24, 2021, as a Side Project from